abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 So it's official --- preorders are categories (sounds kinda obvious, especially after we also saw that preorders can be reduced to sets and functions using the inclusion order, and sets and functions form a category in their own right).

-Preorders are special types of categories (all preorders are categories, but not all categories are preorders).
+Preorders are categories, but not all categories are preorders.
 Most categories have many different morphisms between given two objects.
 For example, in the category of sets where there are potentially infinite amount of functions from, say, the set of integers and the set of boolean values, as well as a lot of functions that go the other way around.

 ![Orders compared to other categories](../04_order/order_category.svg)

-Whereas preorders, two object, whereas have *at most one morphism*, that is, we either have $a ≤ b$ or we do not.
+Whereas preorders, two object, whereas have *at most one morphism*, that is, we either have $A ≤ B$ or we do not.

 ![Orders compared to other categories](../04_order/arrows_one_arrow.svg)

 So, like a monoid is a category that has one object, an order is a category that has at most one *morphism* between two objects.

+{: .definition}

+> A preorder, any preorder, can be seen as a *category with at most one morphism between two given objects*--- for any $A$ and $B$, we say that if $A ≤ B$ then a morphism $A \to B$ exists.
+The identity morphism exist because of reflexivity.
+> The converse is also true: any category with no more than one morphism between two objects can be seen as a preorder.

 An interesting fact that follows from the fact that the they have at most one morphism between given two objects is that in preorders *all diagrams commute*.

 **Task 6:** Prove this.

 ### Partial orders and total orders as categories